Main / Edit / History / / Users Area

 How is CppCMS licensed?

-What existing frameworks has inspired you?
+What existing frameworks have inspired you?

 Good examples are: templates inheritance and forms.